RobJacobson/ws-dottie/docs/apis/wsdot-weather-information.md

 | `getCurrentWeatherInformationByStationId` | `{ stationId: number }` | `getCurrentWeatherInformationByStationId({ stationId: 1909 })` | Get weather data for specific station |
 | `getCurrentWeatherForStations` | `{ stationList: string }` | `getCurrentWeatherForStations({ stationList: "1909,1910,1911" })` | Get weather data for multiple stations |

+### Returns

+See Data Types below.
+Functions return arrays of `WeatherInfo` or a single `WeatherInfo` when querying by a single station.

 ### Common Use Cases

 ```typescript